-April 21, 2022 (Day 4) - Flight to Kauai and Birding Kauai.
-After breakfast we fly to Lihue and discover the beauty of Kauai's North Shore in pursuit of impressive seabirds along Kilauea Lighthouse NWR's stunning coastline and more endemic water birds amongst Hanalei NWR's historic lo'i ponds.
-While scanning the rugged cliffs of Kilauea covered with Red-footed Boobies and surveying the skies for Brown Booby, spectacular Red-tailed and White-tailed tropicbirds, majestic Laysan Albatross, and soaring Great Frigatebirds, we will enjoy up close views of Hawaii's state bird, the Nene (Hawaiian Goose).
-We will then explore Hanalei valley's lush important bird area for more of Hawaii's endangered water birds, such as the Hawaiian Duck.
-Night in Lihue
+April 22, 2024 (Day 7) - Flight to Kaua'i and Birding Kaua'i.
+Our flight today, from KOA to LIH is at around 10am.
+After breakfast we fly to Līhu'e and discover the beauty of Kaua'i's north shore in pursuit of impressive seabirds along Kīlauea Lighthouse NWR's stunning coastline and more endemic water birds amongst Hanalei NWR's historic lo'i ponds.
+While scanning the rugged cliffs of Kīlauea covered with Red-footed Boobies and surveying the skies for Brown Booby, spectacular Red-tailed and White-tailed tropicbirds, majestic Laysan Albatross, and soaring Great Frigatebirds, we will enjoy up close views of Hawai'i's state bird, the Nene (Hawaiian Goose).
+We will then explore Hanalei valley's lush important bird area for more of Hawai'i's endangered water birds, such as the Hawaiian Duck.
+Night in Kapa'a

-April 22, 2022 (Day 5) - Birding Kauai.
-We embark on a rainforest adventure with astounding views of Waimea Canyon, the Pacific's Grand Canyon, on our journey into Kokee State Park to find Kauai's endemic Kauai Amakihi, Apapane, Anianiau, and Kauai Elepaio with hopes of a glimpse of the rare Akeke'e.
-Other forest birds we should encounter in Kokee include Red Junglefowl, the skulking Japanese Bush Warbler and melodious Hwamei.
-Night in Lihue
+April 23, 2024 (Day 8) - Birding Kaua'i.
+We embark on a rainforest adventure with astounding views of Waimea Canyon, the Pacific's Grand Canyon, on our journey into Kōke'e State Park to find Kaua'i 's endemic Kaua'i 'Amakihi, 'Apapane, 'Anianiau, and Kaua'i 'Elepaio.
+Other forest birds we should encounter in Kōke'e include Red Junglefowl, the skulky Japanese Bush Warbler and melodious Chinese Hwamei.
+Night in Kapa'a

-April 23, 2022 (Day 6) - Birding Kauai and Flight to Kona.
-On our last morning on Kauai we will search for the rare Greater Necklaced Laughingthrush and any of Kauai's specialty species we have not already found before our afternoon flight to Kona.
-Night in Kona
+April 24, 2024 (Day 9) -: Birding Kaua'i and Departure Day from Lihue, Kaua'i.
+On our last morning on Kaua'i we will search for the rare Greater Necklaced Laughingthrush and any of Kaua'i's specialty species we haven't already found before we check out at 11am.